 The approach is to focus on a number of actions including aligning government resources, working alongside stakeholders and making decisions using the best available and credible biological, economic, social and cultural information from a range of sources. (p.
 2)

-Publication date: April 2012 Duration: 2012-2017
+Publication date:

-Signed by: Crown only This GDS replaces: Not applicable Jointly held with: Not applicable Transferred from: Not applicable
+Duration:

+Number of pages:

+Signed by:

+This GDS replaces:

+Jointly held with:

+Transferred from:

+Strategy map:

+Legislation: